-Whether you are looking to protect a personal residence or investment real estate, you have to realize that creditors do not pursue the real estate itself, but the equity in the real estate.
-Creditors have to foreclose on the real estate, which means the real estate will be sold by a sheriff.
-On the foreclosure sale, after the payment of secured liens (like a bank mortgage), after paying the sheriff's expenses, and after paying to the debtor the homestead exemption amount, the remaining equity goes to the creditor.
-Consequently, it is the equity that gets converted into money and given to the creditor.
-Not the real estate itself.
+Whether you want to protect an individual home or financial investment property, you need to recognize that lenders do not go after the property itself, but the equity in the property.
+Lenders need to foreclose on the property, which suggests the property will certainly be sold by a sheriff.
+On the foreclosure sale, after the settlement of the secured liens (like a home mortgage), after paying the sheriff's costs, as well as after paying the homestead exemption amount to the borrower, the remaining equity will go to the lender.
+Subsequently, it is the equity that gets converted into money and given to the lender.
+Not the property itself.

-If the real estate has no equity, then on a foreclosure sale the creditor will not get any money.
-For example: Your home is worth $1,000,000 and is encumbered by a mortgage of $800,000.
-You live in California and your homestead exemption is $75,000.
-The home is forced into a foreclosure sale, where it is sold to some buyer for $900,000.
-Of the $900,000, the first $800,000 goes to the bank to pay off the mortgage.
-Then some money goes to the sheriff, and then $75,000 goes to you.
-There is nothing left for the creditor.
+If the property has no equity, then the lender will not obtain any cash sum from the foreclosure sale.
+As an example: Your house is worth $2,000,000 and is mortgaged to the tune of $1,800,000.
+You reside in California and your homestead exemption is $75,000.
+The house has to be presented in a foreclosure sale, where it is eventually sold for $1,900,000.
+Of the $1,900,000, the initial $1,800,000 will go to the bank to settle the mortgage.
+After that, some of the money will go to pay the sheriff, and after that $75,000 will go to you.
+There is absolutely nothing left for the lender.

-An intelligent creditor can do this math ahead of time and will not try to push a home like this into foreclosure.
-As a matter of fact, many creditors will drop their lawsuit if they realize that there is no equity left to pursue.
-Consequently, many debtors look to eliminate (strip out) their equity.
+A smart lender will be able to do the math beforehand and will attempt to force a home in these circumstances into a foreclosure sale.
+In fact, many lenders will certainly drop their legal action if they come to terms with their situation and realize there is no equity left in their property to pursue.
+As a result, many borrowers will look to eliminate (strip out) their equity.

 There are two equity stripping techniques:

-One way to strip out the equity is by obtaining a bank loan.
-The bank will secure the loan by recording a deed of trust against your property.
-This eliminates the amount of equity equal to the loan.
+Obtaining a bank loan is one method of stripping the equity from a property.
+The bank will protect the loan by recording a deed of trust against your property.
+This removes the amount of equity that is equal to the amount of the loan.

-While this technique results in the elimination of equity, there are two problems.
-First, it is difficult to obtain a bank loan large enough to eliminate 100% of equity.
-Second, the cost of this asset protection technique is staggering.
-Assuming a $1 million loan bearing a 7% interest rate, the cost of this equity strip is $70,000 per year.
-(Debtors usually ameliorate the carrying costs by investing the loan proceeds at a comparable rate of return.)
+While this method leads to the removal of equity, two problems are presented.
+First, it is hard to get a bank loan that is sufficient enough to eliminate the equity completely.
+Second, the amount of money required to pursue this form of asset protection is way too large for most people.
+Let’s say a $2 million loan has a 5% rate of interest, the equity strip cost is $100,000 each year.
+(Borrowers normally try to alleviate the excessive costs by investing the proceeds at an equivalent rate of return.)

-Another way to strip out the equity (frequently advocated by debtors), is to encumber the residence by recording a deed of trust in favor of a friend.
+An additional method is to strip out the equity (regularly promoted by borrowers), to restrict the home by recording a deed of trust in favor of a close friend.

-This avoids the carrying costs of an actual bank loan and can be done in any amount.
-With this technique it is important to know the intelligence and the aggressiveness of the creditor.
-Some creditors may stop trying to collect when they realize that there is no equity in the residence.
-Others may dig deeper, and if the debtor cannot substantiate the transaction as an actual loan, the deed of trust will be set aside by a court as a sham.
-The creditor will again have equity to pursue.
+This prevents having to bear the additional cost of a loan and it can cover any amount of money.
+With this strategy, it is essential to have an insight into how knowledgeable and aggressive the lender is.
+Some lenders might quit attempting to accumulate when they realize there is no equity in their home.
+Others might dig much deeper, and also if the borrower cannot corroborate the transaction as a real loan, then the court will deem the deed of trust as a sham and will set aside the deed.
+The lender will once again have equity to pursue.